opencodeiiita/Lets-Design-3.0/Doodle Design /README.md

 For Submission, you would have to *Upload the illustrator file( if doing in illustrator )* or a *.txt file (with figma link in it)* and make sure to keep the file in the "**Doodle Design”** folder only.
 You need to add a jpg or png file of your work in the PR.

 Any kind of plagiarism will not be supported.
-You can take inspiration, but the idea must be unique.
+You can take inspiration(a image is added below for inspiration), but the idea must be unique.

 Name of your *illustrator file/ text file* should be your github username